isa-ulisboa/msc-gis/exercises/msc-gis-ex06_crs_QGIS.md

     1.3.
 It is possible to convert the `GlobalAdmCountriesWGS84` gds to the EPSG 3035 but the result is not satisfactory – try it later on …

-2. Use the Add Geometry Attributes on the Attribute table of the layer to calculate new attributes named “latitude” and “longitude”, and containing point-y and point-x values for  the 4 capitals mentioned above referenced to the EPSG 3035
+2. Use the Vector menu --> Geometry tools --> Add Geometry Attributes... to create a new temporary layer to calculate new attributes containing the latitude and longitude for the 4 capitals mentioned above, referenced to the EPSG 3035

     2.1.
 Analyze the result, comparing to the LAT and LONG original values

+    2.2.
+Temporary layers are lost after closing the QGIS project

+    2.3.
+To permanently save a temporary layer and enter the file format, folder and name for the new gds

 3. Save the project